 Stage 6 can often be the most impressive and interesting of all.
 It includes the same kind of access to complex or abstract information available in Stage 4 (as well as the more concrete, sensory-based percepts from earlier stages).
 But Stage 6 also allows the viewer to make an actual three-dimensional model of the target.
 In essence, the viewer makes a sculpture of the target with modeling compound or other material.
 Perhaps you have seen the movie Close Encounters of the Third Kind–in particular, the scene where Richard Dreyfus, following his ESP impressions, builds a model of Wyoming’s Devil’s Tower out of mashed potatoes on his dinner table.
 That is very much what CRV Stage 6 is like.

 Controlled Remote Viewing incorporates many insights from subliminal perception and split brain research which have direct relevance to remote viewing.
 A major part of the way CRV is put together is aimed at dealing with mental “noise” – the chatter that goes on in our heads all the time, made up of guessing, inferences, recalled memories, conclusion-jumping, and so on that clouds and disrupts the subtle ESP input.
 Some people complain that the method seems to them to be “complicated” and “rigid.”
 But as one’s understanding of the basic human perceptual system grows, it is soon clear just how ingenious the CRV system really is.
+(Click here to see an example of a Stage-3 level controlled remote viewing session.)

 What About Controlled Remote Viewing Now?